hashicorp/terraform-provider-aws/website/docs/r/docdb_cluster.html.markdown

 * `cluster_identifier` - (Optional, Forces new resources) The cluster identifier.
 If omitted, Terraform will assign a random, unique identifier.
 * `db_subnet_group_name` - (Optional) A DB subnet group to associate with this DB instance.
 * `db_cluster_parameter_group_name` - (Optional) A cluster parameter group to associate with the cluster.
+* `deletion_protection` - (Optional) If the DB cluster should have deletion protection enabled.
+The cluster can't be deleted when this value is set to `true`.
+The default is `false`.
 * `enabled_cloudwatch_logs_exports` - (Optional) List of log types to export to cloudwatch.
 If omitted, no logs will be exported.
    The following log types are supported: `audit`.
 * `engine_version` - (Optional) The database engine version.
 Updating this argument results in an outage.